Brad D. Brian

 Mr. Brian has been extremely active in the community throughout his professional life.
 He has served as the president of the Legal Aid Foundation of Los Angeles, chair of the RAND Institute for Civil Justice’s Board of Overseers, chair of the American Bar Association Section of Litigation, and vice chair of the Joffrey Ballet.
 He has received the Maynard Toll Award from the Legal Aid Foundation for outstanding public service, as well as the prestigious Learned Hand Award from the American Jewish Committee.

-In 1977, Mr. Brian graduated magna cum laude from Harvard Law School, where he served as the managing editor of the Harvard Law Review.
-Following graduation from law school, Mr. Brian served as law clerk to the Honorable John J. Gibbons of the United States Court of Appeals for the Third Circuit during the 1977-1978 term.
-From 1978 to 1981, Mr. Brian was an assistant U.S. attorney in Los Angeles, where he tried many criminal cases in U.S. District Court and argued numerous appeals before the U.S. Court of Appeals for the Ninth Circuit.
+Mr. Brian graduated magna cum laude from Harvard Law School, where he served as the managing editor of the Harvard Law Review.
+Following graduation from law school, Mr. Brian served as law clerk to the Honorable John J. Gibbons of the United States Court of Appeals for the Third Circuit .
+He was an assistant U.S. attorney in Los Angeles, where he tried many criminal cases in U.S. District Court and argued numerous appeals before the U.S. Court of Appeals for the Ninth Circuit.

-Mr. Brian graduated with great distinction in 1974 from the University of California at Berkeley, where he was one of two recipients of the Robert Gordon & Ida Sproul award for the most outstanding contribution to the university.
-Mr. Brian was a member of the United States All-Star Baseball team playing in the World Amateur Games in 1972.
-While playing varsity baseball for Berkeley, he earned three Varsity baseball letters, was Team Captain in 1973, was voted Most Valuable Player in 1974, was selected First Team All-Pac 8 (Southern Division) and Second Team Academic All-American in 1974, and was awarded an NCAA Post-Graduate Scholarship.
+Mr. Brian graduated with great distinction from the University of California at Berkeley, where he earned three varsity baseball letters, was a member of the United States All-Star Baseball team playing in the World Amateur Games, and was selected First Team All-Pac 8 (Southern Division) and Second Team Academic All-American.

 Experience